matthewdrees/easy_serialize/README.md

 # Easy to find errors in your JSON

-Let's say one of the nested JSON value was the wrong type.
+Let's say one of the nested JSON values above was the wrong type.
 The program above would produce this error message...

-    ["v_o"][1]["i2"] expected an int64
+    ["v_y"][1]["i2"] expected an int64

-... or one of the keys didn't exist ...
+... or the "d" key didn't exist ...

     ["d"] key doesn't exist